aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Roll 3d6 to determine the average equivalent Intelligence of the plant-life.
 The plants have a chance to possess spell-casting abilities dependent upon the number of affected individuals, as follows:

-􏰀 All plants.
-1 in 100, equivalent caster level `dice: 1d4`. 􏰀Single species of plants.
+-  All plants.
+1 in 100, equivalent caster level `dice: 1d4`. - Single species of plants.
 1-3 in 100, equivalent

 caster level `dice: 1d6`.

-􏰀Small number of plants.
+- Small number of plants.
 1-5 in 100, equivalent caster level `dice: 1d8`.

 Unusual Features.
 Something about the plants is different from normal . . .